HermanStrand/vue-maplibre-gl/packages/docs/guide/introduction/index.md

 # Introduction

-The package `@studiometa/vue-mapbox-gl` is a library of Vue 3 components to facilitate usage of `mapbox-gl` in Vue applications.
+The package `@strher/vue-maplibre-gl` is a library of Vue 3 components to facilitate usage of `maplibre-gl` in Vue applications.

-It exports a set of components mapped to Mapbox GL main features as well as some premade advanced components (cluster, store locator).
+It exports a set of components mapped to Maplibre GL main features as well as some premade advanced components (cluster, store locator).

 ## Components